B-Stanley-0316/bikesharing/README.md

 Two additional visualizations that could be utilized with this data:
 1. Using the average trip duration with gender and birth year to fully understand why the bikesharing is predominately used by males.
 This would help advertise to the right demographic in order to encourage more female riders.
-2. pulling data for different months of the year and understand the correlation between the time of the year and number of riders.
+2. Pulling data for different months of the year and understand the correlation between the time of the year and number of riders.